ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 You can also specify just a subset of lines to show with the ``:lines:`` option, so you don't have to manage multiple snippets.

-These directives have a lot more powerful options than I can show in this article.
+There's far more power to Sphinx directives than this article can show.
 You can see the full documentation for them on the Sphinx website:

 * http://www.sphinx-doc.org/en/stable/markup/code.html